gutenbergtools/gutenbergsite/site/help/mobile.md

 ## Project Gutenberg is not just for your desktop or notebook computer!
-All modern tablets, smartphones, and eBook readers we know about can display Project Gutenberg eBooks (we are not going to try to list them all here, but every such device we are aware of has the ability to display one or more of Project Gutenberg's typical file formats).
+All modern tablets, smartphones, and eBook readers we know about can display Project Gutenberg eBooks.
+We are not going to try to list them all here, but every such device we are aware of has the ability to display one or more of Project Gutenberg's typical file formats.
 Many MP3 players, gaming systems, and other devices can display eBooks, too.
 The Project Gutenberg site offers download formats suitable for eBook readers, mobile phones, and other devices.